Last Updated on

-Trick or treating in a hotel?
-Snow falling in the lobby?
+What’s in store for Great Wolf Lodge Christmas 2019?
+Snow falling in the lobby during Great Wolf Lodge Snowland?
 Sleeping in a cozy Wolf Den with a lit up Christmas tree?
-Splashing at an indoor water park?
-If your kids say – oh yes, please – then make plans to visit a Great Wolf Lodge this holiday season for howling fun.
+Splashing at one of the largest indoor water parks?
+If your kids say – oh yes, please – then make plans to visit a Great Wolf Lodge this holiday season for loads of fun.
+As a bonus, we also have great info on Great Wolf Lodge’s Howl-o-ween experience.

 Cool fact: Great Wolf Lodge supports their food allergy friends by hosting a Teal Pumpkin Project stop – a non food treat!